martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 HTTP/2 connection.

-A `CERTIFICATE_PROOF` frame MUST be sent only after all `CERTIFICATE` frames with the same Request-ID have been sent, and MUST correspond to the first certificate presented in the first `CERTIFICATE` frame with that Request-ID.
-Receipt of multiple `CERTIFICATE_PROOF` frames for the same Request-ID, receipt of a `CERTIFICATE_PROOF` frame without a corresponding `CERTIFICATE` frame, or receipt of a `CERTIFICATE` frame after a corresponding `CERTIFICATE_PROOF` MUST be treated as a session error of type `PROTOCOL_ERROR`.
+A `CERTIFICATE_PROOF` frame MUST be sent only after all `CERTIFICATE` frames with the same Cert-ID have been sent, and MUST correspond to the first certificate presented in the first `CERTIFICATE` frame with that Cert-ID.
+Receipt of multiple `CERTIFICATE_PROOF` frames for the same Cert-ID, receipt of a `CERTIFICATE_PROOF` frame without a corresponding `CERTIFICATE` frame, or receipt of a `CERTIFICATE` frame after a corresponding `CERTIFICATE_PROOF` MUST be treated as a session error of type `PROTOCOL_ERROR`.

-If the `AUTOMATIC_USE` flag is set, the recipient MAY omit sending `CERTIFICATE_REQUIRED` frames on future streams associated with this certificate request and use the referenced certificate for authentication without further notice to the holder.
-This behavior is optional, and receipt of a `CERTIFICATE_REQUIRED` frame does not imply that previously-presented certificates were unacceptable to the server.
+If the `AUTOMATIC_USE` flag is set, the recipient MAY omit sending `CERTIFICATE_REQUIRED` frames on future streams which would require a similar certificate and use the referenced certificate for authentication without further notice to the holder.
+This behavior is optional, and receipt of a `CERTIFICATE_REQUIRED` frame does not imply that previously-presented certificates were unacceptable, even if `AUTOMATIC_USE` was set.
 Servers MUST set the `AUTOMATIC_USE` flag when sending a `CERTIFICATE_PROOF` frame.
+A server MUST NOT send certificates for origins which it is not prepared to service on the current connection.

 # Indicating failures during HTTP-Layer Certificate Authentication {#errors}

-Because this draft permits client certificates to be exchanged at the HTTP framing layer instead of the TLS layer, several certificate-related errors which are defined at the TLS layer might now occur at the HTTP framing layer.
+Because this draft permits certificates to be exchanged at the HTTP framing layer instead of the TLS layer, several certificate-related errors which are defined at the TLS layer might now occur at the HTTP framing layer.
 In this section, those errors are restated and added to the HTTP/2 error code registry.